anjaypp/anjaypp/README.md

 # 💫 About Me:
-Hi there, I'm Anjay P. P .
-I'm an aspiring software engineer.
+Hi there, I'm Anjay P.P.
+I'm an Aspiring Software Engineer.

 # 💻 Tech Stack: